-Ekuatorial provides timely news and visualizations about the oceans, forests, and natural disasters of Indonesia.
-Contributed to by a network of publications and journalists associated with the Society of Indonesian Environmental Journalists, Ekuatorial is a GeoJournalism website that combines storytelling with data visualization to contextualize events with the broader patterns of environmental change.
+With a range of contributors from various publications and journalists associated with the Society of Indonesian Environmental Journalists, Ekuatorial combines storytelling with data visualization to contextualize events within the broader patterns of environmental change.
 The data used in Ekuatorial will always be freely available for download and renewed frequently.
-As a story syndicator, Ekuatorial enables journalists to share breaking environmental news between media houses and transmit local perspectives to international audiences.
+Ekuatorial also enables journalists to share under-covered, in-depth environmental news between media houses and transmit local perspectives to international audiences.

 Maps & Data